kchia/blockchain-developer-bootcamp-final-project/README.md

 ![Elliptical Art Example](./images/elliptical-art-example.png)

+Only 100 elliptical art NFTs can ever be minted, and each NFT is minted using "verifiable" randomness.
+Each wallet can mint only mint 1 elliptical art within a 24-hour period, and at most 2 ellliptical art NFTs.

 ## How EllipticalArtNFT Works

+Whenever a user mints a new elliptical art NFT, the user will have to pay only the gas fee for the transaction.

 A smart contract, `EllipticalArtNFT`, is responsible for creating random attributes that are used to generate the elliptical shapes on the frontend.
-Whenever a user mints a new elliptical art NFT, the contract makes a request for randomness to the [Chainlink Verifiable Random Function(VRF)](https://docs.chain.link/docs/chainlink-vrf/) using the `requestRandomness()` function inherited from the `VRFConsumerBase` contract.
-Then, whenever a provably random number is returned to the contract from the VRF Coordinator, the `fulfillRandomness()` function uses the random number to create attributes for the elliptical art, storing the attributes on-chain, and minting the token to the sender's address.
+To create a new ellptical NFT, the contract first makes a request for randomness to the [Chainlink Verifiable Random Function(VRF)](https://docs.chain.link/docs/chainlink-vrf/) using the `requestRandomness()` function inherited from the `VRFConsumerBase` contract.
+Then, whenever a provably random number is returned to the contract from the VRF Coordinator, the `fulfillRandomness()` function in the contract uses the number to create attributes for the elliptical art, which are stored on-chain, and finally the token is minted to the sender's address.
 One of the attributes is also generated using the [Chainlink `ETH-USD` price feed](https://data.chain.link/).

 The frontend, using the [p5.js](https://p5js.org/) library, then uses these randomly-generated attributes to render the elliptical art in the browser.